 This bill would expand the workplace lactation accommodations presently required under Labor Code section 1031, including the enactment statewide of some of the more specific requirements recently adopted in the San Francisco Lactation Accommodation Ordinance, which took effect on January 1, 2018.
-For instance, this bill would replace the current language requiring the location not be a toilet stall, with language stating "a lactation room or location shall not be a bathroom and shall be in proximity to the employee's work area, shielded from view, and free from intrusion while the employee is lactating."
+For instance, this bill would replace the current language requiring the location not be a toilet stall, with language stating "a lactation room or location shall not be a bathroom and shall be in proximity to the employee's work area, shielded from view, and free from intrusion."
 It would also require that the lactation room or location comply with all of the following requirements: (1) it be safe, clean, and free of toxic or hazardous materials; (2) contain a surface to place a breast pump and personal items; (3) contain a place to sit; and (4) have access to electricity.
-Employers would also need to provide access to a sink with running water and a refrigerator suitable for storing milk in close proximity to the employee's workspace.
-It would also require that where the lactation room is a multipurpose room, the use for lactation purposes shall take precedence over other uses during the period it is in use for lactation purposes.
+Employers would also need to provide access to a sink with running water and a refrigerator in close proximity to the employee's workspace.
+The bill would also specify that where the lactation room is a multipurpose room, the use for lactation purposes shall take precedence over other uses.